 Mezcal, like tequila, is made from the agave plant, but the process is different.
-What's more, while tequila is made exclusively in the northwestern state of Jalisco, mezcal is exclusive to Oaxaca.
+The key difference between tequila and mezcal is that the heart of the agave plant is roasted before distilling into mezcal, which is why mezcals have a smoky flavor.
+Whereas tequila is made exclusively in the northwestern state of Jalisco, mezcal is exclusive to Oaxaca.